Sep 28, 2022 | Native Hope

 Looking for a code that wouldn't be broken, the US government enlisted 400 members of the Navajo tribe as frontline radio operators.
 Because of the complex syntax and grammar, the Navajo language was indecipherable to anyone who didn't have extensive knowledge of their dialect.

 Known as the Code Talkers, these Navajo operators saw action in the Pacific Theatre and became essential to turning the tide of the war against the Japanese.
+Members of the Choctaw Nation were also Code Talkers.
 With an unbreakable code, the United States could finally move confidently that they weren't running into a trap or ambush.

 To this day, the Navajo language is the only spoken military code never to be deciphered by the enemy.